ultimate271/notes/sanderson/elantris/elantris02.08.sanderson.md

 on, Kaise is going to be ecstatic that you’re coming.
 Father always fixes better food when we have company.”

+## Sarene has lunch with her uncles family, and Kaise and Daorn (the twins) agree to show her Elantris
 Lukel was right.

 “She’s here!”
 Kaise declared with an enthusiastic squeal as she saw Sarene walk